How To Find The Best Women's Hairstyle For You

 Long faces need to choose a style that shortens the face.
 Fringes and side parts work correctly if your face is long.

 Ladies with big foreheads should opt for shoulder length hair or chin height bobs.
-Never make the mistake of choosing a style that is fuller at the top if you have a heart-shaped face as it exaggerates your big forehead.
+Never make the mistake of choosing a style that is fuller at the top if you have a heart-shaped face as it exaggerates your prominent forehead.

 Round-shaped faces should pick styles that flow past the chin to hide your full cheeks.